grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 [^seemanndi]: For details, check Dependency Injection in .NET by Mark Seemann.

-[^essentialskills]: A. Shalloway et al., Essential Skills For The Agile Developer
+[^essentialskills]: A. Shalloway et al., Essential Skills For The Agile Developer.

 [^messageotherchangecase]: although it does need to change when the rule "first validate, then apply to sessions" changes